 The program of study that leads to the Master of Science in Nursing degree consists of 49 units (31 units of theory; 12 units of clinical practicum; and 6 units of Social Work courses).
 The program, which prepares students to practice as family nurse practitioners (FNP), is administered primarily online via the Virtual Academic Center within the Suzanne Dworak-Peck School of Social Work, and features two on-campus intensives (OCI) providing students with opportunities for skills assessments and patient simulations.
 The clinical practica can be taken in various healthcare settings, including private practice and community-based facilities, and are based on the student's geographical location.
 The USC MSN degree is offered in a full-time (five-semester) or part-time (eight-semester) format.
+You can learn more about the online nursing program by requesting information.

 The Department of Nursing is committed to achieving distinction and preparing diverse leaders in research, education and advanced nursing practice.
 The department aims to work collaboratively with its Suzanne Dworak-Peck School of Social Work and Keck School of Medicine and other health science colleagues to improve patient care by preparing outstanding advanced practice nurses who provide evidence-based health care, and transform the health care system by preparing leaders in health care policy and research.